 It’s estimated that more than 15 million root canal treatments are performed in the United States each year, making it one of the most common dental procedures.
-The skilled dentists at Kluth Family & Cosmetic Dentistry in Alexandria and Noblesville, Indiana, regularly perform root canals to save teeth with infections inside their roots.
+The skilled dentists at Kluth Family & Cosmetic Dentistry in Noblesville, Indiana, regularly perform root canals to save teeth with infections inside their roots.
 The practice makes root canal treatment simple and comfortable.
 To learn more about this procedure and talk about your concerns, call the office or schedule a consultation online today.

 A root canal is a tooth-saving treatment that eliminates the pain caused by harm to the root of a tooth.
 You generally need a root canal when inflammation or infection affects the roots of a tooth, specifically the fleshy pulp inside the tooth.

 Root canal treatment involves removing the damaged pulp from inside the tooth, cleaning the area, and restoring the tooth’s health and function.
 Without a root canal, infection or inflammation can spread, affecting more soft tissue and leading to eventual tooth loss.

 First, your Kluth Family & Cosmetic Dentistry team member will administer a local anesthetic to numb the affected tooth and minimize discomfort during the procedure.
 A rubber sheet placed strategically around the tooth will help keep the tooth clean and dry.